 Secondly, the customer journey, which used to be linearly designed by brands in line with the idea of a marketing and sales funnel now looks more like a slinky spiral.
 As buyers, we skip around, seemingly erratically, between analogue and digital touch points and different types of media as we research the solutions to our business challenges.
 While the buying journey phases of awareness, engagement, evaluation, decision, and usage cannot be digitally discarded (yet), it is imperative that brands design human-centric journeys with engaging, educating and thought-leading content that appeals both to digital minds and to enduringly analogue, emotional hearts.
 No matter where in the buying journey your clients and prospects might be, you need to create and serve up a smorgasbord of consumerized media that contextually connects with the unique needs of the psychographics of your buyer.

 Thirdly, in a world of digital sharing and the constant creation of digital breadcrumbs, we are moving from a yesteryear of generic, bland demographic messaging, to a world of psychographic “smarketing.”
 In this world, any sales or marketing message which appears out of context or impersonal runs the risk of being quickly discarded.
 The buyer – via Facebook, Quora, Linkedin or psychographic forms on your website – has created a digital twin, which means you have a duty and responsibility to create and connect them with finely segmented messages.
-It’s never been easier to narrowcast a message at scale, and in a world of recommendation engines – from Netflix to Amazon – we have become accustomed to exchange data for relevance, which has re-set out our expectations on our B2B vendors.
-This drives a convergence of your sales and marketing functions into a fusion of “smarketing,” where contextual content and social selling blend to build trust and loyalty with buyers.
+It’s never been easier to narrowcast a message at scale, and in a world of recommendation engines – from Netflix to Amazon – we have become accustomed to exchanging data for relevance, which has re-set out our expectations on our B2B vendors.
+This drives a convergence of your sales and marketing functions into a fusion of “smarketing,” where contextual content and social selling blend to build trust and loyalty with buyers for true customer success.
 In an era where it’s never been easier to opt in or opt out of Anything-as-a-Service options, we have all become incredibly results-oriented, and if your “smarketing” seems as though it is not dynamically data-driven, it is easy to assume that your product or service may not be fit for purpose either.

 This begs a few important questions of B2B brands and vendors: